-- Rinse horse gram thoroughly and soak it in water for 8 hours or overnight.
+- Rinse 1 cup of horse gram thoroughly in water and soak it overnight.

-- Drain water using a clean light colored cotton cloth and seal horse gram with the same cloth.
+- The next morning, drain out water using a clean light colored cotton cloth (preferably white) and seal horse gram with the same wet cloth.

 - You will notice long sprouts of horse gram just like this.

 - Heat 2 tbsp of vegetable oil in a pan on medium flame.
 Roast dried red chillies, cloves, cinnamon, fennel seeds, poppy seeds for 20 seconds.
-Then fry ginger, garlic and sliced onions for 2 minute on low flame.
+Then fry ginger, garlic, and sliced onions for 2 minutes on low flame.
 Turn off flame, add 2 tbsp coriander powder to the same pan and combine well.
 Let this mixture cool down completely.

 - Cover and pressure cook on low-medium flame until 5 whistles or until horse gram is completely cooked.

-- Once cooker is depressurised, garnish with some chopped coriander leaves and serve.
+- Once the cooker is depressurized, garnish with some chopped coriander leaves and serve.

 - Enjoy molake huruli kaalu saaru with hot white/brown rice, or mudde(Ragi ball) 🙂